mo-forrest/mo-forrest/README.md

 ## Hi there, I'm Monique 👋

-- 💬 Ask me about **data analysis and visualizations**.
+- 💬 Ask me about **data visualizations**.

-- 🔭 I’m currently working on **BI Analyst Portfolio Projects**.
+- 🔭 I’m currently working on my **BI Analyst Portfolio**.

-- 🌱 I’m currently improving my proficiency in **programming languages and Business Intelligence tools**.
+- 🌱 I’m currently learning new **programming languages**.

 - 👯 I’m looking to collaborate on **BI projects**.

 - 🤔 I’m looking for help with my **job search**.

-- 📫 Contact me via email or LinkedIn!

 - ⚡ Fun fact: My goal is to read 20 books this year!

+- 📫 Contact me via [email](mailto:mforrest135@gmail.com) or LinkedIn!

-- All of my projects are available on GitHub!
-View the projects I completed during my BI Analyst education and my Alumni experience here.
+- All of my projects are available on GitHub.
+View the projects I completed during my BI Analyst education and my Alumni experience [here](https://github.com/mo-forrest/data_projects).